vikingeducation/project_danebook/README.md

 - User Authentication and registration with Devise gem
 - Web and local image file uploads to Amazon S3
-- User activity feed
-- Delayed welcome emails with Delayed Job gem
+- Delayed welcome emails with Delayed Job gem.
+Welcome emails include friend recommendations.
 - Lightbox for viewing photos in the gallery
 - Limited access to photos for logged out users
 - Limited posting and commenting ability for logged out users
+- Notification emails for comments
+-

 ### Notes
 - Set `ENV['USE_DELAYED_EMAILS']`  to `'true'` to enable delayed emails, then do the other stuff to get them sent out.